kidunot89/wp-graphql-extra-options/README.md

 # WPGraphQL Extra Options
 This plugin was made to be a helper to the WPGraphQL plugin.
 Its purpose is to expose more of Wordpress API in a primarily read-only fashion for React/GraphQL or Vue/GraphQL theme development.
-Currently, it allows for the loading of options/settings not loaded through the Settings API to be accessed through GraphQL request, adds a ThemeMod Type to the schema, but currently is only works with the **next** & **feature/callStatic-added-to-Types-class** branches of my fork of the **WPGraphQL** repo,
+Currently, it allows for the loading of options/settings not loaded through the Settings API to be accessed through GraphQL request, adds a ThemeModType to the schema using the Theme API allows for filtering to provide more specific types and descriptions , but currently is only works with the **next** & **feature/callStatic-added-to-Types-class** branches of my fork of the **WPGraphQL** repo,

 ## Quick Install
 Clone repository or zipped master to wordpress plugin directory and activate.